spences10/scottspence.com/posts/2020/05/14/create-a-video-overlay-with-hooks/index.md

 date: 2020-12-31
 title: Create a Video Overlay with Hooks
 tags: ['learning', 'guide', 'hooks', 'react']
-isPrivate: true
+isPrivate: false
 ---

-Create a Video overlay with React hooks
+Create a Video overlay with React hooks.

+I had to create a video overlay for a project I was working on.
+This example use a portal to render the player with `react-player`.

 ```js
 // useModal.js